Salthill Devon F.C.: Galway United

 In 2012 an FAI commissioned report recommended that Galway city and County Galway should be represented in the League of Ireland by a single club or team based at Eamonn Deacy Park.
 The O'Connor Report also recommended that the Galway Football Association, the Galway United Supporters Trust, Mervue United and Salthill Devon should work together to form such a club.
 Following the conclusion of the 2013 season, both Mervue United and Salthill Devon withdrew from the League of Ireland First Division to make way for a reformed Galway United.
 The new board of Galway United featured two Salthill Devon representatives, Jim McSpadden and Ollie Daniels.
 In advance of the 2014 League of Ireland First Division season eight former Salthill Devon players, including Vinny Faherty, also signed for the reformed Galway club.
 The O'Connor Report had also recommended reforming the Connacht Senior League, allowing Mervue United and Salthill Devon to play at a provincial level.

 However, in June 2013 the Connacht Tribune reported that the plans for a reformed CSL were shelved due to a lack of sufficient interest from the clubs.
 The senior teams of Mervue United and Salthill Devon subsequently joined the Galway & District League.

+Return to junior football

+In 2023, Salthill won the Provincial Champions Cup with a 4–1 victory over Carbury from Sligo.
+In January 2025, the club announced a new sponsorship deal with Dough Bros, owned by two former players.
+In May 2025, the club completed their fourth Galway & District League title victory in a row with a 4–1 win over Mervue United.
+After defeating Liffey Wanderers and St. Michael's A.F.C., Salthill Devon made it to the last sixteen clubs in the 2025 FAI Cup.
+They drew fellow Galway side, Galway United, in the third round.
+The match was played on 15 August 2025 at Eamonn Deacy Park in front of 2,507 spectators, with Galway United winning the game 0–4.

+FAI National League

+On 19 December 2025, Salthill Devon were announced as one of the founding 15 clubs in the League of Ireland's new third tier, the FAI National League.
+In May 2026, it was reported that the club would be in Group 2 for the league's first season.
+On 24 June 2026, the club announced former Irish international Greg Cunningham as their new manager.